 To strengthen our ethical corporate management policy and deepen ESG-related issues, CSRC has proposed a five-point strategy as the basis for future improvement.

-The internal audit unit shall draw up relevant audit plans based on the assessment results of the risk of dishonest conduct.
-The content is to include audit targets, scope, items, frequency, and so on, and it shall check the compliance of the prevention plan accordingly.
-For example, on the basis of the scale of each factory, emergency cases, and project progress (e.g., plant construction, expansion, overhaul, or other special projects, etc.), the Audit Office shall every year evaluate the type and frequency of corruption incidents and formulate an annual audit plan.
-When necessary, accountants may be hired to assist.
-The results of the inspection in the preceding paragraph shall be reported to the senior management and the unit responsible for ethical management.
-Furthermore, it shall prepare an audit report and submit it to the Board of Directors.
-The frequency of the report is at least once a year.
-In addition to routine annual audit operations, the Audit Office specifically analyzes whether there are red flags for corruption incidents (e.g., if there are warning signs of risk in procurement outsourcing cases such as incomplete sign-off procedures, unauthorized review and authorization by the responsible supervisor, or unreasonable designated manufacturers).
-CSRC conducts annual risk assessments related to corruption.
-Risk assessment self-evaluation forms (voluntary audit operations) are distributed to each plant, which include risks related to integrity.
-Based on the evaluation scores, the audit office conducts annual audit operations.
-After the assessments, it was found that in 2023, there were no significant corruption risks identified within the group, no major incidents of fraud, corruption, or violations of integrity or ethical business conduct, and no involvement in anti-competitive behavior or litigation related to violations of antitrust and monopoly regulations.
+The internal audit unit formulates relevant audit plans based on the results of assessments regarding the risk of unethical behavior.
+These plans include the audit targets, scope, items, and frequency, and are used to examine the implementation and compliance of prevention measures.
+For example, the Audit Office conducts annual assessments of corruption event types and frequencies based on the scale of each plant, emergency incidents, and project progress (e.g., new construction, expansion, major overhauls, or other special projects), and accordingly develops an annual audit plan.
+When necessary, external accountants may be engaged to assist.
+The results of these audits must be reported to senior management and compiled into an audit report submitted to the Board of Directors at least once a year.
+In addition to routine annual audit tasks, the Audit Office specifically analyzes red flags indicating potential corruption events (such as incomplete approval procedures in procurement cases, lack of authorization by responsible supervisors, or unreasonable designation of suppliers).
+CSRC conducts annual assessments of corruption-related risks, sending self-assessment forms to each plant, which include questions related to integrity risks.
+The Audit Office uses the scoring results to carry out the annual audit work.
+According to the 2024 risk assessment, there were no significant corruption risks, no major fraud, corruption, or violations of ethical business conduct, and no involvement in anti-competitive behavior or lawsuits related to antitrust and monopoly laws within the group.

 -